fawda123/sgdepth_manu/README.md

 `irl_seg.RData` Shapefile polygon of Indian River Lagoon, all segments

 `secc_all.RData` Secchi data for all of Florida from IWR40 database, created in sg_depth.RProj

-`secc_sum.RData` Summary of secchi observations by bay and segment from IWR40 database, also includes light requirement summaries from `irl_light.RData` and `tb_light.RData`

 `seg_summ.RData` Summarized data for table of segment characteristics